nictuss/iot-first-assignment/README.md

 **iot-second-assignment**: retrieve telemetry data from sensors and send it to a web app through MQTT with RIOT os (RIOT_os)

+**common part**: a simple web app that allows to visualize telemetry data, and stores it in a noSQL database (web_app)

 Here there is the link to my linkedin profile: https://www.linkedin.com/in/nicoló-palmiero-a9a5101a3/